ejbills/DockDoor/README.md

   - Ctrl + Tab to open the menu, continue pressing tab to increment forwards, shift + tab to go back.
 Letting go of control will select the window.
 - **How do I use the dock peeking functionality?**
   - Simply hover over any application with active windows in the dock.
+- **What are the traffic light buttons that appear in the preview window?**
+  - 🟣 Quit the window's app.
+You can hold the Option (⌥) key while clicking to **force** quit.
+  - 🔴 Close the window
+  - 🟡 Minimize the window
+  - 🟢 Enter the window to full screen

 ## Installation (for contributors)

 ### Prerequisites